isomerpages/moe-yishuninnovajc/_character-and-citizenship-edu/Education & Career Guidance/Overseas University Applications.md

 **Admission tests**

-As a result of ongoing COVID-19 restrictions leading to limited testing availability for both SAT and the ACT, universities across the US have made the SAT/ACT optional.
+Please check whether the university requires you to sit for the SAT or the ACT.
+Some universities across the US have made the SAT/ACT optional.
 Please visit the following [link](https://www.ivywise.com/blog/colleges-going-test-optional/#:~:text=Cornell%20University%20and%20Columbia%20University,the%202021%2D22%20admissions%20cycle.) for more information on the universities that have made the tests optional.

 #### **Need more information or personalised help?**